1970 - Black Sabbath.

 The Technical Ecstasy LP is a very different take on BLACK SABBATH and a very different take on heavy-rock itself.
 The mid-70s where filled with these new progressive-elements that featured, extensive long lead ad-libs and off-beats.
 The SABBATH-men took note and made it even more paranoid.

-The next and final step would be the last call to feature Ozzy Osbourne as frontman, the disco-vibed and lite-rock infused 1978's Never Say Die LP.
-The last incarnation of the original BLACK SABBATH, until eons later in 2013.
+The next and final step would be the last call to feature Ozzy Osbourne as frontman, the disco-vibed and lite-rock infused 1978's Never Say Die LP ...the last studio incarnation of the original BLACK SABBATH.

 1976 BLACK SABBATH: not too technical, yet filled with ecstasy !